vfarcic/vfarcic.github.io/jx/jx-prow-demo.md

 git push --set-upstream origin chat-ops

-jx create pr -t "PR with prow" --body "What I can say?" -b
+jx create pr --title "PR with prow" --body "What I can say?" --batch-mode
 ```

 * Open the link from the output